Go Back Email Link

 Shape, Rise, & Bake

 • Remove the dough from the bowl and perform one final stretch and fold.
-Roll the dough into a log and cut the dough into 9-12 equal portions and place onto a parchment lined baking sheet.
+Roll the dough into a log and cut the dough into 9-12 equal portions.
+Roll them a bit in our hand to create a uniform shape.
+Place the rolls onto a parchment lined baking sheet at least an inch apart.

 • Cover with parchment paper and a towel and allow to rise for 1-2 hours, or until doubled in size.
 If your starter was less active or your house is cold, this might take longer than 2 hours.